Codearte/gradle-nexus-staging-plugin/README.md

 requires external mechanism (e.g. [nexus-publish-plugin](https://github.com/marcphilipp/nexus-publish-plugin/)) to enhance a Gradle task to use it for uploading/publishing artifacts (see [#77](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/77))

-For the sensible configuration example see the plugin's own release configuration in [build.gradle](build.gradle).
+For the sensible configuration example see the plugin's own release [configuration](gradle/cdeliveryboy-release.gradle).

 ## Server credentials